UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 No. We can provide a HSCN connection only to customers who use our cloud services.

+### Can I use UKCloud's HSCN connection for my PoC on UKCloud's cloud services?

+Yes.
+If you are using UKCloud for a PoC and have signed up to the terms within the HSCN Connection Agreement, then we can grant you HSCN access for your PoC.

 ### Does UKCloud provide local connections to the HSCN network?

 No. We can't arrange HSCN connections to third party offices.
 We only enable our customers and partners to provide services via the HSCN, using applications and solutions hosted on the UKCloud cloud platform.